Shane Victorino: 2006

 Victorino became a starting player when he replaced Bobby Abreu midway through the 2006 season in right field.

 2007

-Victorino replaced Aaron Rowand, who left by free agency, in center field in 2008.
-He was a right fielder in 2007.

 On June 3, 2007, the Phillies celebrated "Shane Victorino Day" with Victorino hula figurines, and flew his father in from Maui for the game.
 Victorino ended the day's game with a walk-off home run in the bottom of the ninth against the Giants.